 The U.S. Fish and Wildlife Service is the nation's wildlife management and conservation agency.
 The Florida Ecological Services Office is the primary Service office serving the state of Florida on matters of federal threatened and endangered species conservation, including supporting the conservation of public and private lands; and working with federal agencies and other partners to address fish, plant, and wildlife impacts resulting from their actions.
-Headquartered in Gainesville (coming soon) with remote offices in Panama City, Jacksonville, and Vero Beach to better serve those areas of the state.
+Headquartered in Gainesville with branch offices in Panama City, Jacksonville, and Vero Beach, as well as staff co-located with partners throughout the state.

 Our biologists have special expertise with the federally threatened and endangered species of Florida, as well as the state's rare habitats.